TangibleInc/loops-and-logic/readme.txt

 - HTML Lint library
   - Fork and wrap in unique namespace to improve compatibility with Customizer and other plugins that may load a different version
   - Modify core/rules/tag-pair.ts to be case-sensitive for tag names
-- Import/Export
+- Import & Export
   - Clear any cached field values such as compiled CSS when overwriting an existing template
   - Export all template types with orderby=menu_order, to ensure that location rules are applied in the correct priority
   - Support templates with post status other than publish: draft, future, pending, private (skip auto-draft, inherit/revision, and trash)
-- Improve compatibility with PHP 8.1
+- If tag: user_role condition
+  - Add alias "admin" for administrator
+  - Support all common comparison operators
+  - Support shortcut for includes: user_role=admin
 - Layout template type
-  - Add location rule "Nowhere" to disable loading
   - Correctly apply rule for "Singular - All post types"
   - Improve support for block themes
   - Render page content before head to support Meta tag in block themes